-The PGxAnalysis plugin analyzes sequencing output from the Ion AmpliSeq[TM] Pharmacogenomics panel, a hotspot panel that interrogates pharmacogenomically relevant variants in samples for genotyping and CYP2D6 copy number detection.
+The PGxAnalysis plugin analyzes sequencing output from the Ion AmpliSeq[TM] Pharmacogenomics panel, a hotspot panel that interrogates pharmacogenomically relevant variants in samples for genotyping and CYP2D6 copy number detection for research use.
 It requires two other Torrent Suite plugins: the variantCaller plugin for genotyping and coverageAnalysis plugin for CYP2D6 copy number detection.